Budapestby VisitCity Guides

 Top Private Medical Facilities

-• FirstMed Centers – Located at Hattyú utca 14, 1015 Budapest, offering primary and specialty care with 24-hour telephone assistance (+36 1 224 9090)
+• FirstMed Centers – At Hattyú utca 14, 1015 Budapest.
+They do primary care and specialty stuff, plus they have 24-hour phone help (+36 1 224 9090)

-• Dr. Rose Private Hospital – Luxury healthcare services with on-call care (+36 1 377 6737)
+• Dr. Rose Private Hospital – Really nice healthcare services with doctors on call (+36 1 377 6737)

-• Swiss Clinic – Multiple locations with various healthcare services and emergency line (+36 30 992 0387)
+• Swiss Clinic – They have several locations with different healthcare services and an emergency line (+36 30 992 0387)

 Modern Duna Medical Center building with glass facade and trees in Budapest